Diamond-Heart-Technologies/class_files/README.md

 # Fullstack Web Development(MERN)

-This repository is a repo for the first phase of the fullsatck web dev class
+This repository is a repo for the first phase of the fullsatck web dev class.